Why do we buy anything?

 Use your new marketing superpower to position your offers in a powerful way.

-With great power comes great responsibility, so I implore you, just as Peter Parker’s uncle did, use that power responsibly, go and make ripples in the world.
+With great power comes great responsibility, so I implore you, just as Peter Parker's uncle did, to use that power responsibly, go and make ripples in the world.
 And I wish you all the very best.